alx-sch/miniRT/README.md

 Normalizing a vector keeps the correct direction, but reduces or increases its magnitude to 1.
 In miniRT we don't accept orientation vectors that are not normalized, but whenever a new vector is created - we make sure to normalize it each time.
 You normalize a vector by dividing each of its components by its magnitude.
-1. We have a vector v (1,2,3) and after using Pythagoras' theorem (multiplying each value with itself one time, adding them together, then square root of the result), we figured out its magnitude is 3.741657387.
+1. In our previous example we had a vector v (1,2,3).
+After using Pythagoras' theorem (multiplying each value with itself one time, adding them together, then square root of the result), we figured out its magnitude was 3.741657387.
 2. We divide each of its components by the magnitude (1 / 3.741657387, 2 / 3.741657387, 3 / 3.741657387).
 3. Vector v now has the following coordinates (0.267261242, 0.534522484, 0.801783726)
 4. Now let's check if vector v is now normalized, by using Pythagoras' on these new values.